This topic describes how to work with data through entity objects from Business Foundation (BF).

 Filtration and sorting

-Entity objects that are used in your applications can be either typed or untyped.
+Entity objects used in your applications can be either typed or untyped.
 However, BF has other tools to support typed entity objects, with which programming is easier and less error-prone.

 - Run McCodeGen to create typed entity object C# class.